If my doctor recommended that I see a wellness coach, will you be in contact with them?

 Why would someone want a coach?

 Accountability is likely the greatest benefit.
-As you learn then try to implement health changes in your life, there will inevitably be obstacles that present themselves in your path.
+As you learn and then begin to implement health changes in your life, there will inevitably be obstacles that present themselves in your path.
 This is where a coach can guide and help you to refocus yourself back towards the direction you want to go.
 Life is always unfolding and changing, and having a coach to work with can keep you on track.
 In addition, I have researched and studied, as well as practiced, many different health-promoting modalities that may be of use to you.
 I’d love to teach you about some of these methods.

 What is your coaching style like?